Elizabeth Mary Wells

 Elizabeth Mary Wells (1863–1918), also known as Elizabeth Hooper, was a Roman Catholic British physician and medical missionary.
 She worked for the Church Missionary Society in Equatorial East Africa, especially in Kahuhia and Jilore.
-In Kahuhia, she was instrumental in the long-lasting success of the hospital and served as the President at Kennaway Hall, leading the only training center for female missionaries at the timem as well as leading two branch dispensaries.
+In Kahuhia, she was instrumental in the long-lasting success of the hospital and served as the President at Kennaway Hall, leading the only training center for female missionaries at the time as well as leading two branch dispensaries.
 While in Jilore and Kahuhia, she dealt with a variety of medical conditions, primarily rheumatic gout, dysentery, and pneumonia.

 Early life and education

 Elizabeth Mary Wells was born in 1863 in Clare, in Suffolk, England, to Philip and Adelaide Selina P. Wells.
 Her father was a private schoolmaster in Marylebone and she had a brother, Frederick, older by a year.
 The family lived at 1 Loudoun Road in St John's Wood, London, during Wells's childhood.
 She took her preliminary examination to attend the London School of Medicine for Women in December 1891, being accepted later that month and enrolling in October 1892.
 The LSMW was the first British medical school to train women to be doctors.
 She graduated as Licentiate of the Royal College of Physicians (L.R.C.P) and as Licentiate of the Royal Faculty of Physicians & Surgeons (L.R.F.P.S.).
 During her training, she was given the chance of Christian Witness.
 Having begun her education when women were first being allowed into medicine, and in accordance with her faith, she chose to help other women achieve the same goal of entering the medical field.
 In conjunction with this, she also spread Christianity and its "power" to those who were not as familiar with Christianity.